metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 - End-to-end encrypted network connections (e.g., TLS with mutual authentication)
 - Encrypted message publishing on a public or semi-public medium (e.g., blockchain or distributed storage), using the receiver's pre-shared public key.
 Participant public keys for encryption MUST be authenticated via a trusted channel (e.g., on-chain registry or pre-established secure communication).

+#### Verification of Coefficient Commitments

+If the coordinator has received from participants only hashes of their coefficient commitments, and has sent back to them a list of hashes, a particimant MUST receive from the other ones not only `received_shares`, but also their coefficient commitment vectors.
+The lack of a coefficient commitment vector in this case makes the received share data invalid.

+If the participant has received a list of coefficient commitments hashes, and a coefficient commitment vector is received from another participant, the receiving participant MUST hash it according to the established hashing algorithm, and to compare it with the list hash for the sending participant.
+If they do not match, the received share data is considered invalid.

+If the verification is successful, the received coefficient commitments vector must be stored in the `coefficient_commitments` list, at a position specified by the sending participant's unique index.

 #### Verification of Secret Shares

-Upon receiving a secret share $s_{ij}$ from participant $i$, participant $j$ MUST immediately verify its correctness against the sender's public coefficient commitments.
+Upon receiving a secret share $s_{ij}$ from participant $i$, participant $j$ MUST verify its correctness against the sender's public coefficient commitments.
 The verification succeeds if the following equation holds:

 $$g^{s_{ij}} = \prod_{k=0}^{t-1} (C_{ik})^{j^k}$$